 The 2011 Census population estimates have been through a rigorous quality assurance (QA) process to ensure that users of census data have confidence in the quality and accuracy of the information.

-The QA approach was researched and developed over a number of years in consultation with academics, statisticians, demographers and users of census data and was subject to an independent review which concluded that “the methods give confidence that the resulting final census population estimates will be better than any other method and will be suitable for use in resource allocation and planning”.
+The QA approach was built on the principles outlined in the 2011 Census Quality Strategy (84 Kb Pdf) and researched and developed over a number of years in consultation with academics, statisticians, demographers and users of census data.
+It was subject to an independent review which concluded that “the methods give confidence that the resulting final census population estimates will be better than any other method and will be suitable for use in resource allocation and planning”.

 Quality assurance processes began in March 2011, when management information and early census returns provided the first evidence of response patterns and continued throughout the census process through to the publication of the first outputs.
 Following the coverage assessment process, all the population estimates were quality assured using demographic analysis, survey data, qualitative information and administrative data to ensure the estimates were plausible.
 More information about the QA process, data sources and findings are available.